-During operations and maintenance prior to mowing and any other vegetation maintenance, during the nesting season, (February 1 through July 31) a single survey shall be conducted within 7 days of construction or maintenance activity to determine whether birds are nesting in the vegetation on site;
+During operations and maintenance prior to mowing and any other vegetation maintenance, during the nesting season, a single survey shall be conducted within 7 days of construction or maintenance activity to determine whether birds are nesting in the vegetation on site;

-Verification: At least 10 days after surveys are completed prior to the start of any site mobilization and construction project-related ground disturbance activities during the nesting season, the project owner shall provide the CPM a letter-report describing the findings of the preconstruction nest surveys, including the time, date, and duration of the survey; identity and qualifications of the surveyor (s); and a list of species observed.
-At least 10 days prior to the start of any mowing and vegetation maintenance activities, the project owner shall provide the CPM a letterreport describing the findings of the pre-construction nest surveys, including the time, date, and duration of the survey; identity and qualifications of the surveyor (s); and a list of species observed.
-If active or suspected active nests are detected during the survey, the report shall include a map or aerial photo identifying the location of the nest or suspected nest location and shall depict the boundaries of the nodisturbance buffer zone around the nest(s) that would be avoided during project construction.
+Verification: At least 10 days prior to the start of any site mobilization and construction project-related ground disturbance activities during the nesting season, the project owner shall provide the CPM a letter-report describing the findings of the pre-construction nest surveys, including the time, date, and duration of the survey; identity and qualifications of the surveyor (s); and a list of species observed.
+At least 10 days prior to the start of any mowing and vegetation maintenance activities during the nesting season, the project owner shall provide the CPM a letter-report describing the findings of the pre-construction nest surveys, including the time, date, and duration of the survey; identity and qualifications of the surveyor (s); and a list of species observed.
+If active or suspected active nests are detected during the survey, the report shall include a map or aerial photo identifying the location of the nest or suspected nest location and shall depict the boundaries of the no-disturbance buffer zone around the nest(s) that would be avoided during project construction.

 NextEra Blythe Solar agrees with much of Condition of Certification BIO-17 but has proposed changes to Items 1, 2b, 4b, 5a and the Verification section as shown below.
 Our proposed modifications to these Items are intended to rectify an inconsistency in timing of the surveys.
 The kit fox surveys could not be conducted concurrently with desert tortoise surveys unless the desert tortoise fencing is in place.
-Therefore desert tortoise fencing must be excluded from "ground disturbing activities."
-However, a pre-construction survey will be conducted specifically for the construction of the permanent desert tortoise fence as well.
+Therefore desert tortoise fencing must be excluded from other construction activities.
 Additionally, in the project area, and others where there are desert kit foxes, there are many burrows and digs that do not meet the strict requirements identified in this condition, but are clearly not active.
 It would be an onerous requirement to monitor each for the 3-night period.
-Staff and NextEra Blythe Solar agreed in concept at the November 12, 2013 Workshop to the following modifications, and NextEra Blythe Solar proposes the following specific modified language for Staff and Committee consideration to address these two points.
+Therefore, we propose the following modifications to address these two points.